Dariusa-z1/news-qa-ethz1/HKNews/en_internal/2021/07/workshop-platform-design-and-development.md

 ## Subscribe to Newsletter

-The Workshop Platform The Workshop Platform serves as the central contact and coordination point for all workshop-related matters at ETH Zurich.
-Our services range from personal consultations to placing manufacturing orders in affiliated and external partner workshops.

-## Staffnet

 The servise service is currently in its start-up phase.
 Thank you for your patience in case of waiting times.

+## Staffnet